 Microsporidia probably are a common cause of subclinical or mild self-limited illness in otherwise healthy people, but only a few cases of human infection were reported in the pre-AIDS era—perhaps because overall awareness of microsporidial infection was less.
 Recently, microsporidial keratoconjunctivitis has become increasingly reported in immunocompetent people.

-Microsporidia have emerged as opportunistic pathogens in patients with AIDS and, to a lesser degree, in those with other immunocompromising conditions.
-Encephalitozoon bieneusi and E. (formerly Septata) intestinalis can cause chronic diarrhea in patients with AIDS and CD4 cell counts of < 100/μL.
-Microsporidian species can also infect the liver, biliary tract, cornea, sinuses, muscles, respiratory tract, GU system, and, occasionally, the CNS.
+Microsporidia have emerged as opportunistic pathogens in patients with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and, to a lesser degree, in those with other immunocompromising conditions.
+Encephalitozoon species including E. bieneusi and E. (formerly Septata) intestinalis can cause chronic diarrhea in patients with AIDS and CD4 cell counts of < 100/mcL.
+Depending on the species and immune status of the host, some Microsporidium, Nosema, Vittaforma, and other genera can infect the eyes, liver, biliary tract, sinuses, muscles, respiratory tract, genitourinary system, central nervous system, and occasionally cause disseminated disease.

-The incidence of microsporidiosis has decreased substantially with the widespread use of effective antiretroviral therapy and immune reconstitution.
+The incidence of microsporidiosis in persons with AIDS has decreased substantially with the widespread use of effective antiretroviral therapy.

 Clinical illness caused by microsporidia varies with

-In patients with AIDS, various species cause chronic diarrhea, malabsorption, wasting, cholangitis, punctate keratoconjunctivitis, peritonitis, hepatitis, myositis, or sinusitis.
+In patients with AIDS, various microsporidia species cause chronic diarrhea, malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more , wasting, cholangitis, punctate keratoconjunctivitis, peritonitis, hepatitis, myositis, or sinusitis.
 Infections of kidneys and the gallbladder have occurred.
 Vittaforma (Nosema) corneum and several other species can cause ocular infections ranging from punctuate keratopathy with redness and irritation to severe, vision-threatening stromal keratitis.

 Infecting organisms can be demonstrated in specimens of affected tissue obtained by biopsy or in stool, urine, CSF, sputum, or corneal scrapings.
 Microsporidia are best seen with special staining techniques.
 Fluorescence brighteners (fluorochromes) are used to detect spores in tissues and smears.
 The quick-hot Gram chromotrope technique is the fastest.